 Flexibility in course choice

-A Study Abroad pathway is available for students to transfer into and spend their third year, or a semester of their third year, studying at a partner institution before returning to King’s to study the fourth year.
-Students must obtain an average of 60 per cent in the first year of their programme, and sustain an average of 59 per cent in the second year to progress to Study Abroad in the third year.
+A Study Abroad pathway is available for students to transfer into and spend a semester of their fourth year, studying at a partner institution before returning to King’s to complete the fourth year.
+Students must obtain an average of 60 per cent in the first year of their programme, and sustain an average of 59 per cent in the second year to progress to Study Abroad in the fourth year.

 Teaching is led by the Chemistry Department.
 You will also be taught by chemists whose chemical expertise is embedded within different faculties of King’s.